Leyton: Housing

 The majority of homes in the area consists of Victorian and Edwardian terraces built between 1870 and 1910 during Leyton's phase of rapid development from what had been a small village at the beginning of the 1800s.
 These properties range in size from two- to seven-bedroom houses.
 As a result, the area is popular with families.

 Large-scale redevelopment and inner city regeneration has been underway in Leyton for many years, as is also the case in the neighbouring areas of Hackney, Bow, Clapton and Stratford.
 Leyton's skyline is comparatively low-rise compared to other districts of east London.
 High-rise estates once dominated the horizon, but the towers were unpopular with many residents and considered to be poorly constructed.
 The Oliver Close and Cathall Road estates were the first to be completely redeveloped by demolition and rebuilding with the help of the multimillion-pound Waltham Forest Housing Action Trust scheme during the early 2000s.
 The redevelopment of the problematic Avenue Road Estate followed.

 Demolition of the last large high-rise estate in the area, the Beaumont Road Estate, began in 2006.
 It has since been almost completely redeveloped.
-Indeed, the only remaining 20-storey tower block left in Waltham Forest – from a 1970s peak of 20 across the borough – is the Northwood Tower in Walthamstow.
+The only remaining 20-storey tower block left in Waltham Forest – from a 1970s peak of 20 across the borough – is the Northwood Tower in Walthamstow.
 However, smaller 1960s-built blocks, such the 10-storey Slade Tower in the Leyton Grange estate, still dot the area.
-A host of modern apartment buildings have also been built since the late 1990s, notably the flats built at each end of Leyton Orient Football Club's Brisbane Road stadium.
+A host of modern apartment buildings have also been built since the late 1990s, including the flats built at each end of Leyton Orient Football Club's Brisbane Road stadium.
 There is now further development taking place opposite Coronation Gardens and the Stadium with 750 new homes set to be built by 2027, known as The Score Centre.